A synthetic approach to detecting $v_1$-periodic families: Introduction

 \subsection{Synthetic techniques}

-The aim of this article is to show how \emph{synthetic spectra} can be used to produce a simple proof of \Cref{maintheorem}.
 The $\infty$-category of synthetic spectra $\Syn_E$ is a categorification of the $E$-based Adams spectral sequence ($E$-ASS) for some Adams-type homology theory $E$.
-Each synthetic spectrum has an associated spectral sequence, which we call its \emph{signature}.
-In particular, for each spectrum $X$ there is a synthetic spectrum $\nu X$ whose \emph{signature} is the standard $E$-ASS for $X$.
-There can be, however, many other synthetic spectra $Y$ not of the form $\nu X$ whose signature still abuts to the homotopy groups of $X$---we call such a spectral sequence a \emph{modified $E$-ASS} for $X$; see \Cref{signaturedefinition}.\\
+Each synthetic spectrum $X$ has an associated spectral sequence $\sigma X$.
+In particular, for each spectrum $X$ there is a synthetic spectrum $\nu X$ whose associated spectral sequence is the standard $E$-ASS for $X$.
+There can be, however, many other synthetic spectra $Y$ not of the form $\nu X$ whose associated spectral sequence still abuts to the homotopy groups of $X$---we call such a spectral sequence a \emph{modified $E$-ASS} for $X$; see \Cref{signaturedefinition}.\\

-In this article, we construct synthetic spectra $\j_E$ for $E=\F_p$ and $\BP$ and for every prime $p$, whose associated spectral sequences are almost as easy to calculate as the homotopy groups of $\j$ itself---this is in stark contrast to the classical ASS or ANSS for $\j$.
-With minimal effort we can calculate the modified ASSs and ANSSs associated with $\j_E$ without ever referring to the $\F_p$- or $\BP$-homology of $\j$ nor any Ext-calculations.
-As an additional curiosity, these synthetic methods also recover the ASS and ANSS for $\ko$ without calculating its $\F_p$- or $\BP$-homology.
-As evidence for the usefulness of these modified spectral sequences and the relevance of $\j_E$, we provide a much-simplified proof of \Cref{maintheorem} as well as demonstrate a detection statement about the synthetic unit map $\1\to \j_{\BP}$.
+To produce a modified $E$-ASS for $\j$, we would like to repeat the definition of $\j$ using the fibre sequence (\ref{fibreseq}).
+To do that, we introduce a new $t$-structure on $\Syn_E$; see \Cref{tstructuresexist} for a more general statement.

+\begin{theoremalph} Let $E$ be a connective $\E_1$-ring of Adams-type.
+There exists a left and right complete monoidal $t$-structure on $\Syn_E$, called the \emph{vertical $t$-structure}, whose connective objects are given by those synthetic spectra $X$ with $\pi_{a,b}X=0$ for $a<0$.
+Moreover, the heart of this $t$-structure is given by the abelian category of graded $\pi_{0,\ast}\1$-modules. \end{theoremalph}